peteroupc/peteroupc.github.io/betadist.md

 The beta distribution is one case of a general approach to simulating continuous distributions with support on the interval [0, 1], and this with arbitrary precision, thanks to Bernoulli factories.
 This general approach can sample an `n`-bit binary expansion of a number following that continuous distribution, and is described as follows:

 1. Create a "geometric bag", that is, an "empty" uniform random number also known as a "u-rand".
 2. As the geometric bag builds up a uniform random number, accept the number with a probability that can be represented by Bernoulli factories, or reject it otherwise.
-As shown by Keane and O'Brien <sup>[**(2)**](#Note2)</sup>, this is possible if and only if the probability function&mdash;
+As shown by Keane and O'Brien <sup>[**(2)**](#Note2)</sup>, this is possible if and only if the probability function, in the interval [0, 1]&mdash;
-    - always returns the same value in the interval [0, 1], or
+    - is continuous everywhere, and
-    - is continuous everywhere in the interval [0, 1] and never returns 0 or 1 anywhere in that interval except possibly at the points 0 and/or 1,
+    - either returns a constant value in [0, 1] everywhere, or returns a value in [0, 1] at the points 0 and 1 and a value in (0, 1) elsewhere,

    and they give the example of 2*p as a probability function that cannot be represented by a Bernoulli factory.
 3. If the geometric bag is accepted, fill the unsampled bits of the bag with uniform random bits as necessary to make an `n`-bit number (for an example, see `_fill_geometric_bag` above).